-The new U.S. Surgeon General, Jerome M. Adams, who has a master's degree in public health and a doctorate in medicine, issued a new surgeon's general advisory urging civilians to buy and carry naloxone, which is a drug that reverses an overdose due to opioids.
-The last surgeon general advisory was issued in 2005 and advised women not to drink during pregnancy.
+In 2018, the U.S. Surgeon General, Jerome M. Adams—who has a master's degree in public health and a doctorate in medicine—issued a surgeon general's advisory urging civilians to buy and carry naloxone, which is a drug that reverses an overdose due to opioids.
+The last surgeon general's advisory was issued in 2005 and advised women not to drink during pregnancy.
 The opioid epidemic has been declared a nationwide public health emergency.
-The number of deaths by overdose rose from 21, 089 in 2010 to 42, 249 in 2016.
-From July of 2016 to September of 2017 the number of deaths by overdose increased by 30 % in all parts of the United States.
+The number of deaths by overdose rose from 21,089 in 2010 to 42,249 in 2016.
+From July 2016 to September 2017 the number of deaths by overdose increased by 30% in all parts of the United States.

 Surgeon general advisories are issued when there is a major health problem and a need to call for action.
-One of the things we are trying to do is help the public understand that we're losing a person every 12.5 minutes to an opioid overdose, and.......over half of these overdoses are occurring at home."— Surgeon General Jeromo Amdams M.D., M.P.H.
+One of the things we are trying to do is help the public understand that we're losing a person every 12.5 minutes to an opioid overdose, and ... over half of these overdoses are occurring at home."

 Surgeon General Jerome Adams openly admits that his brother is still in jail for crimes he did related to drug addiction.
 It is a topic often swept under the rug due to embarrassment and addiction being a taboo subject in our culture and not a legitimate disease.
 Many people think that we should not be saving heroin addicts and treating addiction like the disease that it is.
 However, it is a disease and these people need time and help to recover from addiction and the problems that come along with it.

 Addiction is a chronic disease.
 It's not a moral failing and there's not going to be a magic fix.
 It's important that we use Naxolone as a bridge to definitive treatment and long term recovery."

 — Surgeon General Jerome Adams, M.D. and M.P.H.